 ** Please note that Middle Fork Road is in the process of being paved.
-It may be that access to this trail may be limited during construction. **
+Access to this trail may be limited during construction. **

 The hike begins from a pullout along FR 56, marked only by a low wall of moss-covered concrete.
 Cross a small creek and follow the path as it wanders through blackberries and cottonwood toward the sound of the river.
 Once you reach the river, head upstream for a few hundred yards while looking across the water for a small trail leading up the embankment.
 Once you locate it, ford the river and follow the trail a short distance up to the Pratt River Connector Trail.
 Head right along the wide and well-maintained trail for a few tenths of a mile as the trail connects with the old railroad grade and begins its way up the river valley.

 Keep an eye out for artifacts as you press deeper into the valley.
 Rusting metal, old cables and rotting railroad ties can all be found along the way.
 After about a mile of hiking arrive at a junction simply signed Big Trees and Trail with arrows directing hikers where to go.
 If youre looking for more trail time, head left and continue to follow the railroad grade until youve had your fill.
 On the other hand, if you want a shorter day you can veer right and downhill to find an enormous, 250ft tall Douglas fir tree about third of a mile down the trail.

 There are no big views on this hike, just a hike through a forest that can be as short or long as you would like.
 Still, the Pratt River Trail is definitely worth a tour, especially for those hikers looking for a bit of adventure.
 It is possible for experienced hikers to make this a through hike by bushwhacking their way all the way out to the Granite Mountain

 Trailhead.
 However, most hikers will be content to trek out to the Big Tree and call it a day, happy to enjoy the quiet solitude of this old trail.